zhou-wj/tf-tutorials/01-svhn/Homework 1.md

 # Homework 1

+## Requirement
+- The work has to be finished individually.
+Plagiarism will be dealt with seriously.

+## Goals
 - Learn to do control experiments
 - Learn there are alternatives to Softmax/Cross Entropy when training DNN